opnsense/tools/README.md

 Available early build options are:

-* CONFIG: 	reads the below from the specified file
+* CONFIGDIR: 	reads settings from the specified directory
 * SETTINGS:	the name of the requested config directory

 Available build options are: